emmawhite15/swc-r/README.txt

 My name is Emma!
-I am going to learn how to use R really well today.
+I am going to learn how to use R and Rstudio really well today.
 R is a lot of fun.....kinda
+I am going to learn how to manage data.
+Cool beans.